S0001Light/SHELLGUARD---A-TWO-PASSWORD-SOLUTION---CoPilot-and-I/README.md

 USE AT YOUR OWN RISK

 NOT made for touchscreen, DO NOT use with touchscreen.
+ONLY SHELLGUARD 2 is TOUCHSCREEN capable.

 If you forget your password and need to uninstall,